Posted by marilynch

 The Constables of the Peace in Carmel-by-the-Sea are among the many residents who know the wisdom of bike-and-ride options, including simply a bike rack on your own vehicle.

-Carmel has streets that are quiet at certain times of day, and there, under supervision, children can learn to become streetwise.
+Carmel has streets that are quiet at certain times of day, and there, under supervision, children can learn to become bikewise.

 Carmel–A Dog-Lovers’ Haven

-Lanee Lee’s Huffington Post story, “Strolling Through California’s Canine Riviera,” points out the extra dog-friendly nature of Carmel-by-the-Sea.
-Included in the dog-friendly spots she lists are some extra bike-friendly spots too: HER Helmet Thursdays project participants–places that give discounts on Thursdays just because you bike in Monterey County.
+Lanee Lee’s story, “Strolling Through California’s Canine Riviera,” points out the extra dog-friendly nature of Carmel-by-the-Sea.
+Included in the dog-friendly spots she lists are some extra bike-friendly spots too: more HER Helmet Thursdays project participants–places that give discounts on Thursdays just because you bike in Monterey County.

-There are nearly 200 other places that give discounts to local and visiting cyclists on Thursdays, year-round, in Carmel and throughout Monterey County.
+There are hundreds of places that give discounts to visitors and locals who bike on Thursdays, year-round, in Carmel and throughout Monterey County.
 Check out all these extra bike-friendly hotels, educational and entertainment venues, restaurants, wineries, and more: See the HER Helmet Thursdays listings.

 “Sounds like we ought to bike in Carmel next!”